Snowdrama/Extiles/README.md

 # Extiles
 2D Tilesheet Extruder

+### Electron app
+To use the electron app first run `npm i` to install npm dependencies and then `npm start` to start the electron app during development.
+To make a build run `npm run bundle` to build all platforms or `npm run bundle-x86_64-windows`, `npm run bundle-x86_64-mac` to build the respective platforms.

 ### Instructions:
 1. Put your image file somewhere in the local folder(like the img folder in the root)
 2. Add **?img=** to the URL.
 For example **?img=GrassTiles.png**